 7. Review your budget frequently

-By proactively reviewing your budget, you’re able to adjust your plan as needed to help accomplish your goals.
+By proactively reviewing your budget, you’re able to adjust your plan as needed so you don’t lose track of your goals.

-How much should I budget for a house?
+How much should I budget for a down payment?

 - Full home inspection.
 Once you find a home, you’ll want to have it professionally inspected for any potential issues.
 Inspection costs vary by location and size of the home.

-Once you purchase a house, there are recurring expenses to budget for:
+Once you purchase a house, there are recurring expenses to budget for besides your monthly mortgage payment:

 - Repair costs.
 Consider the size and age of your home when budgeting for repair costs.
 If you buy an older home, you may want to budget more per month than you would a brand new home.
-If your air conditioner broke, for example, it could cost $5,000 on average to replace it.
+If your air conditioner broke, for example, it could cost around $5,000.00 to replace it.

 - Maintenance costs.
 This includes any recurring monthly costs such as lawn care, pest control, pool care and fireplace upkeep.

 - Utilities.
-An average-sized household spends $2,060 a year on utilities.
-Similar to maintenance and repairs, your utilities could be more depending on the age and size of your house.
+An average-sized household can spend around $4,800.00 a year on utilities.
+Similar to maintenance and repairs, your utilities could be more depending on the age and size of your house and how many people will be living in the house.
+Newer houses will tend to be better insulated for temperature control and be fitted with more energy-efficient lighting and appliances, all of which helps reduce your utility expenses in the long run.
 Be realistic when budgeting for these new expenses.

 How much of my income should I spend on my mortgage payment?

 This varies based on your unique circumstances, but most professionals recommend spending no more than 30% of your gross monthly income on housing costs.
-This percentage includes mortgage payments, insurance, property taxes and HOA dues.
+This percentage includes mortgage payments, insurance, property taxes and any homeowners’ association fees.

 What is the 50/20/30 budget rule?